Varus Build Guide by Yearth

 Janna is sometimes a difficult support to pull off perfectly, but has a lot of potential.
 She has no heal, but her

-Eye Of The Storm still increases your survivability.
+Eye of the Storm still increases your survivability.
 Another nice touch to this ability is that it also increases our attack damage - a decent ability in defensive situations, and great for offensive ones.
 The most important ability to our success is her

 Howling Gale.
 If she places this well, it can really turn around your opponent's gank or secure your own.